 ASALH is itself part of African American treated, as Carter G. Woodson often said, as “a negligible factor” in American and world history.
 While he labored with a singularity of purpose, Woodson did not work alone.
 His co-workers at the Association were many, ranging from college presidents and government officials, to celebrated poets and philosophers, to everyday folks in rural hamlets.
 To explore the history of ASALH is to glimpse a people’s strivings, their institution building.
 To bring that history to life in one’s imagination is to walk with giants.

 By Korey Bowers Brown

 During the dawning decades of the twentieth century, it was commonly presumed that black people had little history besides the subjugation of slavery.
 Today, it is clear that blacks have significantly impacted the development of the social, political, and economic structures of the United States and the world.
 Credit for the evolving awareness of the true place of blacks in history can, in large part, be bestowed on one man, Carter G. Woodson.
 And, his brainchild the Association for the Study of African American Life and History, Inc. is continuing Woodson’s tradition of disseminating information about black life, history and culture to the global community.

 Known as the “Father of Black History,” Woodson (1875-1950) was the son of former slaves, and understood how important gaining a proper education is when striving to secure and make the most out of one’s divine right of freedom.
-Although he did not begin his formal education until he was [almost] 20 years old, his dedication to study enabled him to earn a high school diploma in West Virginia, his first undergraduate degree from Berea College in West Virginia, and bachelor and master’s degrees from the University of Chicago in just a few years.
+Although he did not begin his formal education until he was [almost] 20 years old, his dedication to study enabled him to earn a high school diploma in West Virginia, his first undergraduate degree from Berea College in Kentucky, and bachelor and master’s degrees from the University of Chicago in just a few years.
 In 1912, Woodson became the second African American to earn a PhD at Harvard University.

 Recognizing the dearth of information on the accomplishments of blacks in 1915, Dr. Woodson founded the Association for the Study of Negro Life and History, now called the Association for the Study of African American Life and History (ASALH).